Your travel expert

 Hooded Tinamou, Solitary Eagle, Lyre-tailed Nightjar, Amethyst-throated Sunangel, Rufous-capped Thornbill, Blue-banded Toucanet, Marcapata Spinetail, Rufous-backed Treehunter, Red-and-white Antpitta, White-throated Antpitta, Band-tailed Fruiteater, Inca Flycatcher, Fulvous Wren, White-eared Solitaire, Black-faced Brushfinch

-Early in the morning, we will enjoy one of the most fabulous spectacles that the Andean subtropical forests can offer: the parade of the fabulous Cotinga, the Cock-of-the-Rock.
-After a long observation of the incredible positions adopted by the orange males of this eastern subspecies, we will leave the concert of raspy cries and other gurgles to walk along the paths of the lodge in search of the specialities of the area.
-After a well deserved meal and some time to relax on the veranda watching the incessant ballet of hummingbirds, we will head back to the main trail to bird around the lodge until nightfall.
-After dinner we will enjoy a night walk in search of the nocturnal birdlife of the area as well as some mammals and reptiles.
+Early in the morning, we will enjoy one of the most fabulous spectacles the Andean subtropical forests can offer: a live lekking performance from the Andean Cock-of-the-rock.
+After plenty of time observing this memorable performance from the bright-orange males of this eastern subspecies, we will leave their surreal calls behind to walk along the paths of the lodge in search of the area’s other specialties.
+After a well-deserved meal and some time to relax on the veranda, watching the incessant ballet of hummingbirds, we will head back to the main trail to bird around the lodge until nightfall.
+After dinner, we will enjoy a night walk in search of the nocturnal birdlife of the area, as well as some mammals and reptiles.

 Dinner and overnight at the same lodge.